-Other NEO Restricted Stock Unit Awards.
+Restricted Stock Unit Awards for NEOs other than the CEO.
 The Company uses restricted stock units as a reward and retention mechanism.
-The restricted stock units granted in 2017 to our NEOs (excluding our CEO) represented approximately 25% of their annual targeted equity award value in 2017 and vest in three equal installments on the first three anniversaries of the date of grant provided the recipient remains employed with the Company through the applicable vesting dates.
+The restricted stock units granted in 2018 to our NEOs (excluding our CEO) represented approximately 25% of their annual targeted equity award value in 2018 and vest in three equal installments on the first three anniversaries of the date of grant provided the recipient remains employed with the Company through the applicable vesting dates.
 Pro-rata vesting is provided earlier only in the event of the death, disability, early retirement (with at least 10 years of credited service) or retirement at age 65 (with at least 5 years of credited service) of the executive.
 All other terminations of employment result in termination of the awards.